-This includes regular meetings with the Department for Business, Energy & Industrial Strategy ("BEIS") investor relations, direct involvement in key industry change proposals, responses to policy and regulatory consultations, and engagement with relevant trade associations.
-The directors regularly attend senior level meetings with BEIS and Ofgem.
+This involves consistent meetings with the Department for Energy Sustainability and Net Zero ("DESNZ")-formerly known as the Department for Business, Energy & Industrial Strategy, or "BEIS"-for investor relations.
+It also entails active participation in crucial industry change proposals, providing feedback on policy and regulatory consultations, and interacting with pertinent trade associations.
+The directors frequently participate in high-level meetings with DESNZ and Ofgem.

-Suppliers
+Suppliers:

-ENGIE's suppliers are fundamental to the running of the business from both an operational and regulatory perspective.
+ENGIE Energy Supply UK's suppliers are fundamental to the running of the business from both an operational and regulatory perspective.
 Energy Supply UK complies with the payment policies and performance regulations introduced by the government in April 2017 which involves submitting supplier payment data on a half-yearly basis.